OsaPL/Versus-Brawl/notes.md

      - ?
 What do we do if all spawns left are not named as we want to?
 Do we just reset all, or just find all the named ones and re-add them?
 1. Document `npcSpawner` and `sliding` hotspots
 2. Finish rainy arena
-3. Finish the lava tower map, create that space race map.
+3. Finish that space race map.

 # DO THOSE THINGS:
 - `speed` on staticAnimator should also work for frames (in integer form only for > 1), 2x is "skip a frame", 0.5x is "render frame two times" etc